-Liaison officers are also invited, where possible, to send the final decisions or the comparative case-file they have produced with the information they have received through the Venice Forum.
+Liaison officers are also invited, where possible, to send the final decisions rendered or the comparative case-file produced with the information obtained through the Venice Forum.
+Précis prepared on these decisions should be sent to the Secretariat to be included in the Bulletin on Constitutional Case-Law.